hvasbath/beat/docs/examples/Rectangular_InSAR.rst

 For this 2009 L'Aquila static scenario, we can next build the Green's Functions with::

-   beat build_gfs RectangularStatic --force --execute
+   beat build_gfs Laquila --force --execute

 This will take some time, depending on how much cores you specified to execute in parallel at 'nworkers'.
 However, this only has to be done once and the GF store can be reused for different scenarios if the velocity model does not differ between the different cases.